 125 Gender and Society

 While sex differences are biological, gender encompasses the traits that society assigns to and inculcates in males and females.
 This course studies the latter: the interplay between gender and society.
-It takes an inclusive perspective, with a focus on men and women in different cultural contexts defined by ethnic group membership, sexuality and socioeconomic status.
+It takes an inclusive perspective, with a focus on men and women in different cultural contexts defined by ethnic group membership, sexuality, and socioeconomic status.
+(Cross-listed as Sociology 125).

 139 History of Women in America